Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 ## Why is sá confusing?
-The problem, in my view, is that *sá* does not have a universal English transnaltion, but, despite this, most sources will tell you that *sá* just means *that*.
+The problem, in my view, is that *sá* does not have a universal English translation, but, despite this, most sources will tell you that *sá* just means *that*.
 Unfortunately, that is not really true.

 Consider the following sentences: